jimeh/emacs-liquid-glass-icons/README.md

 color tints as well.
 However, this works a bit different from the old `.icns` files.

-Grab the `Assets.car` from the `Resources` directory, and place it into `Contents/Resources` within your Emacs.app.
+Grab the `Assets.car` file from the `Resources` directory, and place it into `Contents/Resources` within your Emacs.app.

 Then edit `Contents/Info.plist`, and add the following: